 - More than 4 million injuries were reported in the seven sports between 2000 and 2011.
 Eleven percent involved injuries to the head and neck.

 - Skateboarding, snowboarding, skiing, and motocross had the highest number of head and neck injuries.

 - Snowboarding and skiing combined accounted for 55% of the reported concussions from all seven sports.

 - According to the U.S. Consumer Products Safety Commission, snowboarding is the leading cause of winter sports injuries.

-Tips from the American Association of Orthopedic Surgeons to help make an extreme winter sport adventure safer include:
+Tips from the American Association of Orthopedic Surgeons to help make an extreme winter sports adventure safer include:

 - Prepare for extreme physical activity by stretching and warming up.

 - Hydrate and eat a well-balanced diet.

 - Wear appropriate protective gear and outerwear to limit skin exposure.